-We are also a "smaller reporting company" as defined in the Exchange Act.
+We are also a "smaller reporting company" as defined in the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 We may continue to be a smaller reporting company even after we are no longer an emerging growth company.
 We may take advantage of certain of the scaled disclosures available to smaller reporting companies for so long as the market value of our ordinary shares held by non-affiliates is less than \$250.0 million measured on the last business day of our second fiscal quarter of the preceding fiscal year, or our annual revenues are less than \$100.0 million during the most recently completed fiscal year and the market value of our ordinary shares held by non-affiliates is less than \$700.0 million measured on the last business day of our second fiscal quarter of the preceding fiscal year.
-Specifically, as a smaller reporting company, we have presented only the two most recent fiscal years of audited financial statements in this information statement, may choose to present only the two most recent fiscal years of audited financial statements in our Annual Report on Form 10-K and, similar to emerging growth companies, have reduced disclosure obligations regarding executive compensation.
+Specifically, as a smaller reporting company, we have presented only the two most recent fiscal years of audited financial statements in this information statement, may choose to present only the two most recent fiscal years of audited financial statements in this information statement, may choose to present only the two most recent fiscal years of audited financial statements in OF.
+And, similar to emerging growth companies, have reduced disclosure obligations regarding executive compensation.